nikcleju/ML_Course/Projects/Projects.md

 # Tips'n Tricks and other instructions

-- If the dataset is too large, you can use only a smaller part of it
+- If the dataset is too large, you can use only a smaller part of it (i.e. classify between 2 or 3 classes instead of 100)

 - Images can be resampled to a desired resolution (e.g. 224 x 224 for AlexNet)

+- Small MNIST like images (28x28) can be used with MLP networks.
+The images can also be resized to larger values such for CNNs to be used (e.g. 224 x 224 for AlexNet)